Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 the images are displaced by multiples :math:`l\textbf{a} + m\textbf{b} + n\textbf{c}` of
 these basis vectors, where :math:`l,m,n` are integers (positive and negative).
-The potential energy of the particles in the central cell, corresponding to (:math:`l,m,n`) = (:math:`0,0,0`), is now a sum of the interacions over all cells.
+The potential energy of the particles in the central cell, corresponding to (:math:`l,m,n`) = (:math:`0,0,0`), is now a sum of the interactions over all cells.

 .. math::
     :label: EpotPBC